kubrakaradirek/TesodevBackendC/README.md

 Order Microservice: The Order microservice was built using Onion Architecture.
 - Domain Layer: Established a many-to-many relationship between OrderDetail and Product with a junction table.
 The OrderLog class was created to store RabbitMQ messages in the database.
-- Application Katmanı: Repository interface yazılarak Persistence katmanındaki repository sınıfına implement edildi.
-CRUD işlemleri, OrderDetail ID'ye göre ürün listesi, sipariş iptali veya aktifleştirme işlemleri CQRS design pattern kullanılarak yazıldı.
-Validasyonlar bu katmanda gerçekleştirildi.
+- Application Layer: Repository interfaces were defined and implemented by repository classes within the Persistence layer.
+CRUD operations, product listing by OrderDetail ID, and order cancellation or activation processes were developed using the CQRS design pattern.
+Data validation was also handled within this layer.
-- Persistence Katmanı: Docker'da container oluşturularak MSSQL ile veritabanı kuruldu.
+- Persistence Layer: The database environment was established using MSSQL running within a Docker container.
-- Web API Katmanı: RabbitMQ mesajları kullanılarak Create OrderDetail işlemleri gerçekleştirildi ve OrderConsumer ile veritabanına mesajlar kaydedildi.
-CRUD işlemleri API endpointleri olarak yazıldı.
+- Web API Layer: "Create OrderDetail" operations were executed using RabbitMQ messaging, and an OrderConsumer was utilized to persist these messages to the database.
+Standard CRUD operations were exposed as API endpoints.

-Postman ile tüm metotlar için CRUD işlemleri, özel metotlar ve FluentValidation testleri gerçekleştirildi ve çalışmaları doğrulandı.
+Testing & Verification: All CRUD operations, custom methods, and FluentValidation logic were thoroughly tested and verified via Postman to ensure full system functionality and reliability.